How 288GB HBM3e Eliminates the VRAM Wall for Next-Generation AI Models

 Every major model release forces infrastructure teams through the same evaluation cycle: assess hardware compatibility, estimate distributed deployment requirements, and calculate engineering effort before production can begin.
 With Kimi K2.5, that cycle exposes a hard constraint: memory capacity.

 Kimi K2.5 uses Multi-head Latent Attention (MLA) and requires approximately 230GB of memory per inference instance at FP4 precision.
-With accelerator memory capacity across the industry largely standardized at 192GB for the current generation, this memory footprint exceeds single-GPU limits and triggers a cascade of complexity.
+Many current-generation accelerators ship with 192GB or less of high-bandwidth memory, creating a hard ceiling for single-GPU model hosting.
+This memory footprint exceeds single-GPU limits and triggers a cascade of complexity.
 The model must be sharded across multiple nodes, and that distributed approach introduces three costs that compound over time.

 Latency penalties from inter-node communication.
 Every inference request must coordinate across network boundaries, adding milliseconds that users perceive as sluggish response times.